lordrandom12/Unity3d-WIN32API/README.md

 # Unity3d-WIN32API
-using win32 api for unity3d desktop applications
+using win32 API for unity3d desktop applications

-today you can use directrly the system32 dlls that are in you computer with some reflection tricks that are available through c#.
+today you can use directrly the system32 dlls that are inside your computer with some reflection tricks that are available through c#.
-The core idea of this project is to wrap those abilities the anyone who is developing inside Unity could open the basic dialogs of windows from within his windows-desktop-unity-application.
+The core idea of this project is to wrap those abilities and to enable the basic dialogs of windows from within windows-desktop-unity-application.

 today i already wrapped 3 basic Dialogs:
 1. OpenFileDialog